Insights

 Do

-connect with your audience early; then, continue to connect by delivering well-crafted content throughout your speech.
+connect with your audience early; then, continue to connect by delivering well crafted content throughout your speech.

 #2 Make Big Choices, Early and Often

+The HEROIC Performance Faculty often tell students: “A speech is shaped by the choices we make.”
 When deciding how to open your speech, make choices early and often.
 Try out everything that comes to mind.
 Make big choices, ones that push you out of your comfort zone, even ones that scare you a little.

 The only way to know if a choice for your speech opener is working or not is to try it out in rehearsal, and test it onstage.
 It can be helpful to ask yourself these two questions: